-A. During the winter, you can see whales from shore.
+During the winter and spring, you can see whales from shore.
 The best views are from Maui's south and west shores, in areas that include Makena, Wailea, Kihei, Ma'alaea, Olowalu, Lahaina, Ka'anapali and Kapalua.
 In recent years, sightings have become more common off the North Shore, in such areas as Ho'okipa.
 Hana also offers very good whale sightings.

-A. Both Lahaina and Ma'alaea Harbors offer excellent whalewatching.
+Both Lahaina and Ma'alaea Harbors offer excellent whale watching.
 We suggest that you choose the harbor that's most convenient to where you are staying.
 Ma'alaea is ideal for people staying in Kihei, Wailea and Ma'alaea, as well as Upcountry Maui.
 Lahaina is a good choice for people in Ka'anapali, Kapalua and of course Lahaina.
-Because our captains generally navigate our vessels to remain in the lee of the West Maui Mountains, both whalewatches operate in the calmest waters available each day.
+Because our captains generally navigate our vessels to remain in the lee of the West Maui Mountains, both our Lahaina and Ma'alaea-based whalewatch cruises operate in the calmest waters available each day.

 Get more info on whalewatching on Maui.
 Download a free copy of our Humpback Whale: Hawaii Wildlife Whalewatching Guide.

 Should I book my whalewatch or snorkel tour in advance?

 You'll receive a full refund if you cancel your cruise 48 hours or more in advance of the scheduled departure time.
 You can also reschedule as long as you do so 48 hours or more in advance.

 What types of dolphins are found off Maui?